We’ve talked about the importance of work-life balance. But how do you achieve it? Here are 11 tips to maintain a healthy work-life balance.

 You'll also boost your self-efficacy, the confidence you have that you can get things done.
 Folks with high self-efficacy are more likely to face the various tasks to be met in the day as challenges to be mastered.
 As one of Clayton’s interview subjects told him, “an hour of exercise creates a feeling that lasts well beyond that hour spent at the gym.”

-Or discover how remote working is beneficial to your work-life balance.
+And here's how remote working is beneficial to your work-life balance.